tonamatos/AmoebaAnimator/README.md

 ```

 ## ✨ Credits
-Created by Tonatiuh Matos-Wiederhold as part of the 2025 Directed Reading Program [details and students to be added].
+Created by Tonatiuh Matos-[Wiederhold.dev](https://wiederhold.dev) as part of the 2025 Directed Reading Program at the University of Toronto.

 Powered by ManimCE and custom algebraic tooling.